Top 5 Branding Agencies in the World

 - Product or packaging design;

-At this point in the process, the identity will be tested in real applications, as opposed to the hypothetical ones from the previous stage.
-Once it’s clear that it ‘works,’ the design of all of the touchpoints can proceed to finalization.
+At this point in the process, the identity will be tested in real applications instead of the hypothetical ones from the previous stage.
+Once it’s clear that it ‘works,’ the design of all touchpoints can proceed to finalization.

 Brand identity asset management requires a long-term commitment from company owners to building and maintaining the brand.
 For a brand to succeed, it must be monitored and given consistent input over a long time.
 This type of maintenance is crucial for the success of a brand.